nzwulfin/spaceclone/README.md

 # [![Spaceclone](images/spaceclone.png)](http://openclipart.org/detail/94573/fireball-by-mazeo)  Spaceclone

-Spaceclone is a management tool for RHN Satellite channels.
-It's feature incomplete and a work in progress.
-Use at your own risk!
+Spaceclone is a management tool for RHN Satellite channels.  *It's feature incomplete and a work in progress.
+Use at your own risk!*

 Why
 ---

 Channel cloning has been long used by many RHN Satellite and Spacewalk users to control the patch levels of their systems.
-Managing the clones and the systems has been a bit difficult in the past, and spaceclone attemps to make it a bit easier.
+Managing the clones and the systems has been a bit difficult in the past, and spaceclone attemps to make it a bit easier by managing a set of clones in a "cloneset."

+A cloneset is a tagged clone of a base channel and all of it's children.

 There's two primary workflows spaceclone can be used for:

- - Create clones on a time basis, perhaps quarterly
+ - Create clonesets on a time basis, perhaps quarterly

- - Create a chain of clones to support a testing -> current -> stable, or development -> staging -> production methodology
+ - Create a chain of clonesets to support a testing -> current -> stable, or development -> staging -> production methodology

 # Usage